High Street Filatex Limited

 b.)
 Extract of Terms of Reference-

-The terms of reference of the Audit Committee are in accordance with Section 177 of the Companies Act, 2013 are as follows:
+The indicative list of terms of reference of the Audit Committee are in accordance with Section 177 of the Act and as per the SEBI Listing Regulations are as follows:

-vii) Re-viewing and monitoring the auditor s independence and performance and effectiveness of audit process.
+(ii) review and monitor the auditor’s independence and performance, and effectiveness of audit process;

 Powers of Audit Committee:

 To investigate any activity within its terms of reference.
 To seek information from any employee.
 To obtain outside legal and professional advice.

 During the Financial Year 2021-22, 4(four) meetings of the Audit Committee were held.
 The necessary quorum was present in all the meetings.
 The Audit Committee Meetings are usually held at the registered office of the Company.
 The dates of the meetings are: